AndreVarandas/space-x-explorer/Readme.md

 ## Day five

 - We got a new logo!
 Thanks to [Candy Skull](https://github.com/candyskull920) for the awesome work.
-- Working on custom cordova plugin to be able to set both the wallpaper and lock screen images, that shoudl work at least for android - struggling with the current outdated docs and tutorials.
+- Working on custom cordova plugin to be able to set both the wallpaper and lock screen images, that should work at least for android - struggling with the current outdated docs and tutorials.

 ## Day six

-- Finished the [cordova plugin](https://github.com/AndreVarandas/cordova-plugin-wallpaper) TO manage home and lock Screen wallpapers.
+- Finished the [cordova plugin](https://github.com/AndreVarandas/cordova-plugin-wallpaper) to manage home and lock Screen wallpapers.
 I am now able to set a home wallpaper/lock screen with a simple image url.
-- Reversed order from launches list (now shows from the most recent).
+- Reversed order from launches list (now shows the top most recent).
 - Minor style tweaks.
 (Home and launch-detail)

-## Current status - Day siz
+## Current status - Day six

 Added rocket details, improved future launches page.